KaranramanathanUoA/content-delivery-network-wcf/README.md

 ## Software required to run this module:
 - The bat files use the command csc (C# Compiler) to compile the code.
 This can be downloaded from https://visualstudio.microsoft.com/downloads/ by navigating to Build Tools for Visual Studio 2019 under Tools for Visual Studio 2019
--Text editor like Visual Studio Code or Visual Studio
+- Text editor like Visual Studio Code or Visual Studio

 ## Instructions to run: